Tyler Lockett says he’s ready to return for Seahawks just two weeks after breaking his hand

 “It’s (their) decision,’’ he said.
 “Sometimes you got to have people protect you from yourself.
 So they got to find the best way, if I am able to play, just to be able to take care of my hand, make sure my hand is good for them, because to me, I don’t really care as much.
 So that’s why I got to do what’s in the best interests of me because they’re looking out for me more than me.”

 But Lockett said he felt just fine during practices this week.
 After surgery and rehab last week in the Orange County area, he returned to Seattle this week, and took part in his first practice Wednesday — which he said was the first time he’d caught a pass since the injury.
-Lockett said the hand got progressively better as the work went on.
+Lockett said the hand got progressively better as the workout went on.

 “I feel like it’s just been the same,’’ he said.
 “I mean, obviously I got surgery, but I think the athletic trainers did a good job padding me up and stuff like that to where I can still go out there and play the same way I’ve been playing.”